metagentools/GraphBin/README.md

 You can go to these links and follow the instructions to download these modules.

 ## Downloading GraphBin
-To download GraphBin, you have to clone the GraphBin repo to your machine.
+To download GraphBin, you have to clone the GraphBin repository to your machine.

 ```
 git clone https://github.com/Vini2/GraphBin.git